Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

-\paragraph{Feature Representation-based Transfer} \citeN{Blitzer2006} propose a structural correspondence learning (SCL) method to identify correspondences among features from different domains.
-The correlations are modelled with pivot features that behave in the same way for discriminative learning in both domains.
-The extracted pivot features are used to learn a mapping that maps the original feature of both domains to a shared feature space.

-The low-rank criterion is also used to guide the learning of domain invariant representations~\cite{Jhuo2012,Shao2014,Ding2015a}. \citeN{Jhuo2012} propose to capture the intrinsic relatedness of the source samples using a low-rank structure and meanwhile identifies the noise and outlier information using a sparse structure.
-Specifically, the source samples are transformed to an intermediate representation such that each source sample can be linearly represented by the samples of target domain.
-Similarly, \citeN{Shao2014} propose to project both source and target data to a generalized subspace where each target sample can be represented by a low-rank transformation of source samples. \citeN{Ding2015a} extend the low-rank coding method to a deep low-rank coding method, where multiple layers are stacked to learn the multi-level features across two domains.
-Each layer is constrained by a low-rank coding.

-There are also methods use dictionary learning method to learn domain invariant representations~\cite{Peng2016,Tsai2016}. \citeN{Peng2016} propose a Multi-task Dictionary Learning (UMDL) model to learn view-invariant and discriminative information for the task of person re-identification.
-Three types of dictionaries are learnt: task shared dictionary that is dataset invariant, target specific dictionary that is view-invariant, and task specific residual dictionary that encodes the residual parts of features that cannot be modelled by the source task.
-Similar to \cite{Hsu2015}, \citeN{Tsai2016} also assume that the target domain contains a subset of categories presented in the source dataset.
-They derive a domain invariant space for aligning and representing cross domain data with a locality constraint sparse coding method.
+\paragraph{Higher-level Representation} The low-rank criterion is commonly used to learn the domain invariant representations \cite{Jhuo2012,Shao2014,Ding2015a}.
+Generally, these methods assume that the data from different domains lie in a shared low-rank structure.

-\citeN{Bengio2012} argue that deep neural networks can learn more transferable features by disentangling the unknown factors of variation that underlie the training distribution. \citeN{Donahue2014} propose the deep convolutional representations named DeCAF, where a deep convolutional neural network is pre-trained using the previous large scale source dataset in a fully supervised fashion.
-Then transfer the features (defined by the convolutional network weights learned on source dataset) to the target data.
+Bengio~\citeN{Bengio2012} argue that more transferable features can be learned by deep networks since they are able to extract the unknown factors of variation that are intrinsic to the data.
+Donahue et al.~\citeN{Donahue2014} propose the deep convolutional representations named DeCAF, where a deep CNN model is pre-trained using the source dataset (generally large-scale) in a fully supervised fashion.
+Then they transfer the features (defined by the pre-learned source convolutional network weights) to the target data.
+The deep auto-encoders are also used for the cross-dataset tasks by exploiting more transferable features by reconstruction \cite{Glorot2011,Kan2015,Chen2012,Jiang2016,Ghifary2016a}.
+For instance, Ghifary et al.~\citeN{Ghifary2016a} propose a Deep Reconstruction-Classification Network (DRCN) to learn a shared deep CNN model for both classification task of the source samples and reconstruction task of the target samples.